-Jumping in an ambulance or helicopter to be the first on the scene of an accident or an acute illness or injury; rushing to the side of the fallen to assess their condition and administer treatment to stabilize them.
-You are mentally resistant to things that would make the ordinary person gag or faint (or both) and you’re physically trained for long days and tough conditions.
+Jumping in an ambulance or helicopter to be the first on the scene of an accident or an acute illness or an injury; rushing to the side of the fallen to assess their condition and administer treatment to stabilize them.
+You are mentally resistant to things that would make the ordinary person gag or faint (or both), and you’re physically trained for long days and tough conditions.
 But at night, you fall asleep knowing that for someone that day—perhaps many people—you were the difference between life and death.

 This is the life of a paramedic, and if it’s your goal to become one, then you’re in the perfect place to have all of your questions answered, including: